ArthurHoeke/cyclops/back-end/README.md

 ### Utils
 Contains common re-used functions as well as third-party API logic.

-### Config
+### Services
-Contains configuration variables for third-party API keys as well as SMTP.
+Contains logic for timed functionality such as validator reward syncing et cetera.